petazeta/youronlineshop/README.txt

 * Getting started *
 *******************

-A Your Online Shop is installed you can open your browser at the corresponding url address.
+A Your Online Shop is installed you can open your browser at the correspondent url address.
 Lets log-in with some of the admin users to make changes: user webadmin for web content and productsadmin for catalog content.
 Other operations can be done by user systemadmin, and to check customer orders log-in with ordersadmin.

 After editing some content press Intro or click outside of the editable area to save changes.